 Should I Get A Puppy Or A Dog?
 6 Major Differences Between The Two

-Quick Recommendation: If you’re planning on getting a new puppy or dog we recommend getting a good book on training like The Puppy Primer which was required reading before we brought home our service dog puppy, Adelle.
+Quick Recommendation: If you’re planning on getting a new puppy or dog we recommend getting a good book on training like Puppies for Dummies which we read several times before bringing home our first puppy, Linus.